Download Careers360 App

 • It is formed with an acrosome that provides enzymes to penetrate the outer layers of the egg.

-• The nucleus within the sperm contains the DNA that later fuses with the egg DNA at fertilization.
+• The nucleus within the sperm contains the DNA that later fuses with the egg DNA at fertilisation.

 • The midpiece of the sperm is specialised to provide energy for movement.

-• The tail makes sperm motile and thus swims towards the egg.
+• The tail makes sperm motile and thus helps it to swim towards the egg.

-• Aids in the traversal of cervical mucus.
+• Aids in travel through the cervical mucus.

-Spermatogenesis is the procedure by which sperm are generated within the testes.
+Spermatogenesis is the process by which sperm are generated within the testes.
+It involves several stages, including mitosis, meiosis, and sperm maturation, regulated by hormones like FSH and testosterone.

 Overview of Process